 Sanders’ backer tries to confront Nevada Democratic leader at his house

-North Las Vegas Police were called to the home of Nevada Democratic Party Chairman William McCurdy II after a California activist who supports Bernie Sanders for president showed up to conduct a loud, late-night protest.
+North Las Vegas police were called to the home of the Nevada Democratic Party chairman after a California activist showed up to conduct a loud, late-night protest.

 A Southern California activist and supporter of Sen. Bernie Sanders spent nearly an hour shouting warnings and condemnations of the Democratic Party through a megaphone at the home of Nevada Democratic Party Chairman William McCurdy II on the eve of last week’s presidential caucuses, prompting him to call the police.